 Teach your student how to start each day the right way with meditation.
 You can find mindfulness podcasts on YouTube for free.
 Spend five minutes in quiet visualization every morning, and you'll feel better the whole day through.
 These kinds of techniques can prove invaluable when your student goes back to school and needs to remember to relax and refocus every so often when times get stressful.

 ‘Tis the season to give back.
-Food pantries need volunteers to sort through donations, or how looking for an opportunity to help prepare and serve a hot meal to people in need?
-You and your student will gain a greater appreciation for your own holiday feast, and it’s a bonding experience to boot.
+Food pantries and homeless shelters are in need of donations, and you and your student will gain a greater appreciation for your own holiday feast!
+Plus it’s a great bonding experience for the both of you.

 Do you love animals?
 Shelter pets have little reason to feel the holiday cheer so volunteer together to walk dogs or socialize cats.
 You may even fall in love with a new family member — adopting a shelter pet will be one more reason to feel merry!
 Just be sure you’re ready for the commitment, especially if your student is thinking they’d like a pet in their off-campus home.